 Dallas Cup History

 Held every spring during Easter Week, the invitation-only Dallas Cup selects the best teams out of the hundreds of qualified applications the tournament receives each year.
-Although there have been several iterations over the years to the format, Dallas Cup is currently comprised of seven age groups from U-13 through U-17, U-19 and the U-19 Gordon Jago Super Group.
+Although there have been several iterations over the years to the format, Dallas Cup is currently comprised of nine age groups in the Boys category from U-12 through U-19, including the prestigious U-19 Gordon Jago Super Group, and four age groups in the Girls category from U-16 through U-19.
 The tournament traditionally consists of approximately 40% international teams, 40% state-side teams and 20% Dallas area teams.
 Each year more than 100,000 spectators watch teams from all over the world participating in intense games where only the best return home with the Dallas Cup Champion’s prize, the coveted Boot and Ball trophy.

 The long list of players that have gone on to have professional and international careers is an impressive one.
-A partial list includes: David Beckham, Clint Dempsey, Chicharito, Landon Donovan, Raul, Michael Bradley, Wayne Rooney, Kleberson, Hakeem Olajuwon, Giovani dos Santos, and Brian McBride.
-In fact, Dallas Cup alumni have gone on to play in over 430 World Cup matches.
+A partial alumni list includes the likes of David Beckham, Clint Dempsey, Chicharito, Landon Donovan, Raul, Andrea Pirlo, Michael Bradley, and Wayne Rooney, as well as rising stars like Alphonso Davies and Mason Greenwood.
+In fact, Dallas Cup alumni have gone on to play in over 500 World Cup matches.

 In order to attract the best teams from around the world, it is important to have the best referees.
 The tournament has partnered with referee academies throughout the world enabling Dallas Cup to attract referees with pedigrees that include matches for the English Premier League, Major League Soccer, UEFA Tournaments and even World Cup games.
-In 2013, in addition to numerous young up-and-coming officials from across the globe, Dallas Cup had thirty-three FIFA referees officiate the tournament.
+In 2019, in addition to numerous young up-and-coming officials from across the globe, Dallas Cup had over 30 FIFA referees officiate the tournament.